thib1984/ytdlmusic/README.md

 # 🚀 Other commands and flags

 ` ytdlmusic` , ` ytdlmusic --help` or ``ytdlmusic -h`` displays help message.

-`ytdlmusic --update` or `ytdlmusic -u` upgrades ytdlmusic.

-`ytdlmusic --fullupdate` or `ytdlmusic -U` upgrades ytdlmusic and the dependencies : yt-dlp and youtube-search-python.

 `ytdlmusic --version` or `ytdlmusic -v` displays the version of ytdlmusic and its dependencies.